Skip to main content

 The Knee-Kissing Ceremony: Honoring Ethiopian Elders

-The knee-kissing ceremony (am_birki-musem) is a distinctive Ethiopian tradition where newlyweds bow to kiss the knees of grandparents and elders who then provide blessings for health, prosperity, and fertility.
-This ceremony involves 5-15 elders and remains practiced in 85% of traditional Ethiopian weddings.
+The knee-kissing ceremony is a distinctive Ethiopian tradition where newlyweds bow to kiss the knees of grandparents and elders who then provide blessings for health, prosperity, and fertility.
+This ceremony involves 5-15 elders and remains widely practiced in traditional Ethiopian weddings.

 Knee-kissing ceremony process: